Turned Down for a Business Loan to Fund Payroll?

-If you are considering payroll financing, it is because your business is at some risk.
+If you are considering payroll financing, it is because your business is at some risk, and business loans from a bank or credit union are not viable options.
 It could be from the tight labor market, slow-paying customers, or your startup company only has one customer with extended terms.
-Business owners losing sleep over meeting payroll this week must evaluate our customized options for funding.
+Hence, business owners losing sleep over meeting payroll this week must evaluate our customized options for funding.

-Reasons client use Bankers Factoring for payroll funding:
+Reasons clients use Bankers Factoring for payroll funding:

 - Same-day funding after approval